sjacob2019/Credit-Card-Fraud-Detection/README.md

 Although for this midterm report we focused on developing our unsupervised learning models and analyzing the results from them, we are currently working on the supervised learning models and will include their details in the final report.

 For supervised learning we will be training a Neural Network to classify the data points as fraudulent or not fraudulent.
-Neural Networks work best when we have large amounts of data, often outperforming traditional machine learning algorithms [^fn2].
+Neural Networks work best when we have large amounts of data, often outperforming traditional machine learning algorithms [^fn4].
 Since we can use the simulator to generate as much data as we want, using a Neural Network will give us more accurate results.
 A factor that comes into play in the success of our algorithm is domain knowledge, which in traditional machine learning algorithms is used to identify features in order to reduce the complexity of the raw data and make patterns clearer to the algorithm.
 Another advantage of Neural Networks is that they also work well when there is a general lack of domain knowledge.
-This is because they learn the high-level features of the dataset in an incremental fashion [^fn2].
+This is because they learn the high-level features of the dataset in an incremental fashion [^fn4].
 Due to that, we don’t have to worry about feature engineering or domain knowledge.

 ## Sources:

 [^fn1]: Federal Trade Commission.
 (2021, February).
 Consumer Sentinel Network Data book 2020.
 Consumer Sentinel Network.
 Retrieved October 2, 2021, from https://www.ftc.gov/system/files/documents/reports/consumer-sentinel-network-data-book-2020/csn_annual_data_book_2020.pdf.

-[^fn2]: Mahapatra, S. (2019, January 22).
-Why deep learning over traditional machine learning?
-Medium.
-Retrieved October 1, 2021, from https://towardsdatascience.com/why-deep-learning-is-needed-over-traditional-machine-learning-1b6a99177063.

-[^fn3]: Hertrich, J., Nguyen, D., Aujol, J., Bernard, D., Berthoumieu, Y., Saadaldin, A., & Steidl, G. (2021).
+[^fn2]: Hertrich, J., Nguyen, D., Aujol, J., Bernard, D., Berthoumieu, Y., Saadaldin, A., & Steidl, G. (2021).
 PCA reduced Gaussian mixture models with applications in superresolution.
 Inverse Problems & Imaging, 0(0), 0. doi:10.3934/ipi.2021053

-[^fn4]: Alqahtani, N. A., & Kalantan, Z. I. (2020).
+[^fn3]: Alqahtani, N. A., & Kalantan, Z. I. (2020).
 Gaussian Mixture Models Based on Principal Components and Applications.
 Mathematical Problems in Engineering, 2020, 1-13. doi:10.1155/2020/1202307

-[^fn5]: Cawley, G. C., & Talbot, N. L. (2010).
-On over-fitting in model selection and subsequent selection bias in performance evaluation.
-The Journal of Machine Learning Research, 11, 2079-2107.

-[^fn6]: Stone, M. (1974).
-Cross‐validatory choice and assessment of statistical predictions.
-Journal of the royal statistical society: Series B (Methodological), 36(2), 111-133.

-[^fn7]: Fawcett, T. (2006).
-An introduction to ROC analysis.
-Pattern recognition letters, 27(8), 861-874.
+[^fn4]: Mahapatra, S. (2019, January 22).
+Why deep learning over traditional machine learning?
+Medium.
+Retrieved October 1, 2021, from https://towardsdatascience.com/why-deep-learning-is-needed-over-traditional-machine-learning-1b6a99177063.